LSEG-API-Samples/Article.DataLibrary.Python.PyCharm/README.md

 Now the basic Python setting is done for PyCharm.

-### Step 2: Set up the Project setting for Refinitiv Data Library for Python
+### Step 2: Set up the Project setting for Data Library for Python version 1

-So, now let’s look at installing the Refinitiv Data Library for Python dependencies.
+So, now let’s look at installing the Data Library for Python version 1 dependencies.
 Firstly, open the Python Package tool window available at the bottom of the screen as follows:

 ![figure-7](images/06_pycharm_package.png "PyCharm Package tool window")